-(b) Completing article reviews
+(b) Completing Article Reviews

 The article review component involves reading and answering a series of questions about a research article chosen from a selection available online at the DAN Management website.
 Each article review will count for 1.0 credit.
-All article reviews must be submitted through the MOS 1021 course website on OWL, and are subject to TurnItIn, a service designed to detect and deter plagiarism by comparing written material to over 5 billion pages of content located on the Internet or in TurnItIn's databases.
+All article reviews must be submitted through the MOS 1021 course website on OWL, and are subject to TurnItln, a service designed to detect and deter plagiarism by comparing written material to over 5 billion pages of content located on the Internet or in TurnItln's databases.
 All papers submitted for such checking will be included as source documents in the reference database for the purposes of detecting plagiarism of papers subsequently submitted to the system.
 Use of the service is subject to the licensing agreement, currently between Western and Turnitin.com.

-Students who fail to earn three credits by 4:00 p.m. on the last day of classes in the term (December 9, 2020) will have two percentage points deducted from their final grades for each credit that they fail to earn (for a maximum possible deduction of six percentage points from their final grade).
+Students who fail to earn 3.0 research credits by the deadline will have two percentage points deducted from their final grade for each credit that they fail to earn, for a maximum possible deduction of six percentage points from their final grade.
 For example, a student who earned a grade of 60% in the course but completed none of the research credits would finish the course with a grade of 54%.